 Q: When are the application periods to the School of Nursing?

 A: We accept students to the BSN program for the Fall & Spring semesters.
 Application periods are as follows:

-The online application is available now at NursingCAS.org
+The online application will be available via NursingCAS.org in mid-April.

 Q: How do I apply to the BSN program?